Actex12/PokerParse/README.md

 The Work process:
 Starting with 1,189 tournament text files (a sample of one of them is HH20181120 T2457182185 No Limit Hold'em 8,700 + 1,300.txt).
 Create a file list with name of the files (lst.txt) using command prompt.
-Import the lst.txt into Excel and use VBA
+Import the lst.txt into Excel and use VBA to stack the text files onto one sheet.(Module2.vba)